smizell/hyperdescribe/proposal-0.1.0.md

 ## Other Questions

 1. Should `version` be in every Entity Object?
 Should it be considered optional meta data?
 2. Should `actions` and `links` be combined?
 I go back and forth.
-Currently, I've combined them.
+Currently, I've combined them. **Should this combined item be called actions?
+Links?
+Transitions?**
 3. Should all Arrays be plural names (e.g. rels, actions, links, etc.)?
 Reason being, I want this format to be easy for parsing, and I like `for link of links` language.
 4. Should I nest properites, links, etc, under `content` like I'm doing?
 I think it helps make sense when translating to HTML+RDFa.
 5. Should links/actions be viewed a "links/actions you can take on this particular entity" or "links/actions related to this particular entity?"
 So far, I have done the latter.